gmarciani/yawa/README.md

 ## Certificates
+Generate the certificates and keys using the project [gmarciani-ca](https://github.com/gmarciani/gmarciani-ca).

 Trust the certification authority used for development:
 1. Open Keychain
 2. Open System Keychain
-3. File > Import Items: select the PEM file of the CA chain (ca-chain.cert.pem)
+3. File > Import Items: select the PEM file of the CA chain (`intermediate-ca/certs/ca-chain.cert.pem`)
 4. Select the root CA: GMARCIANI Root CA > Get Info > Trust > Select Always Trust

 Restart the browser to make the change take effect.